-One Health Club logo
+Colorado State University One Health Club

-CSU One Health Club
+Lance Sommer One Health Club President headshot

 History

-Formed in 2008 by students for students, it was the first One Health organization on the Colorado State campus and one of the first One Health clubs around the world.
-For nearly a decade, the One Health Club has organized programming for veterinary, MPH, and other graduate/undergraduates, including monthly lectures, collaborations with CDC and USDA, and a special series focusing on policy on science.
+For nearly a decade, the One Health Club has organized programming for veterinary, MPH, and other graduate/undergraduates, including monthly lectures, collaborations with federal partners, and a special series focusing on policy on science.

 Transformation